advance100/doc_webpack/configuration.md

 `inline-source-map` - A SourceMap is added as DataUrl to the Javascript file.

+`eval-source-map` - Each module is executed with `eval` and a SourceMap is added as DataUrl to the `eval`.

 Prefixing `@`, `#` or `#@` will enforce a pragma style.